guitarvydas/0dproto/README.md

 Likewise, output values are just single, contiguous blobs of data that can be deconstructed into multiple types.

-True multiple input parameters, are blobs of data that arrive at *different times* on different ports True multiple output parameters, are blobs of data that are created at different times on different output ports.
+True multiple input parameters, are blobs of data that arrive at *different times* on different ports.
+True multiple output parameters, are blobs of data that are created at different times on different output ports.

 A parameter list in conventional programming languages, is just a single input port.
 A complete blob of data arrives - all at once, with no time separation - at the input port.
 The receiving procedure / function immediately deconstructs the blob into distinct types of data.
 The input data, though, all arrives at once grouped together into a homogenous blob of data, hence, it is but a single input, regardless of how it is deconstructed.